Why to read?

 The short lifetime duration of breastfeeding in developed countries makes a major cause of the high incidence of breast cancer in these countries.

-- Plus, bottle-fed babies are four times higher risk to gain PS compared with breastfed babies.
+- Plus, bottle-fed babies are four times higher risk to gain pyloric stenosis if compared with breastfed babies.

-( 109 to 111 ) Financially, breastfeeding is the optimum choice
+( 109 to 111 ) Financial benefits of breastfeeding “benefits to the nation”

 That research was conducted between: